If you receive a phone call from someone claiming to be from Microsoft and offering to fix your computer – it’s a scam!

 That’s the down and dirty method but it ensures that your system is clean.
 If you have a ton of stuff and don’t want to or can’t afford the time to format the drives and reinstall the OS and a hundred other programs then you can try the following:

-The list above recommends running more than just your antivirus and firewall because depending on the type of infection you may have installed on your computer it still could be infected.
+The list above recommends running more than just one antivirus scan because depending on the type of infection you may have installed on your computer, it still could be infected.
 That’s why if it were me, I’d go the down and dirty route by backing up everything and then reformatting the drives and reinstalling my software.
 But, that is a huge hassle and in most cases likely overkill.
 For anyone who has sensitive information on their computer, you might want to be extra cautious.